History of wound care: Ancient China

+A seminal work of traditional Chinese medicine was the Huangdi neijing (Yellow Emperor's Inner Canon) compiled between the 3rd and 2nd centuries BC (i.e. originating in the Warring States period), which viewed the human body, its organs and tissues through the lens of the metaphysical five phases and yin and yang, and stated a belief in two circulatory channels of qi vital energy.
+In surgery, Han dynasty era Chinese texts offered practical advice for certain procedures such as clinical lancing of abscesses.
+The first known physician in China to describe the use anesthesia for patients undergoing surgery was the Eastern Han physician Hua Tuo (d.
+208 AD), who utilized his knowledge of Chinese herbology based in the Huangdi neijing to create an ointment that healed surgical wounds within a month.
+One of his surgical procedures was the removal of a dead fetus from the womb of a woman whom he diagnosed and cured of her ailments.

 Remedies used in ancient treatments

 Honey

 Honey was utilized for its antibacterial properties that helped heal infected wounds.
 Moreover, honey was used as a topical ointment.
 Other than sugar, honey also contains a variety of trace amounts of many different vitamins and proteins.

 Alcohol

 Various types of alcohol were also used in ancient medical practices.

+One of the first uses was wine mixed with oil was a common remedy in the ancient world to cleanse wounds and assuage their pain as noted in the context of Alcohol in the Bible.

-One of the first uses was by the Sumerians, who used beer as an antiseptic along with the dressing of wounds, using up to 19 different types of beer.
+The Sumerians used beer as an antiseptic along with the dressing of wounds, using up to 19 different types of beer.
 Other ancient Mesopotamian cultures, including the Sumerians and Akkadians used wine with sesame infusions, which were "purified and pulverized" before application along with the many beers.
+A medical prescription from Mesopotamia describes a method for healing wounds:

+Pound together fur-turpentine, pine-turpentine, tamarisk, daisy, flour of inninnu strain; mix in milk and beer in a small copper pan; spread on skin; bind on him, and he shall recover.

 Another peoples to take advantage of the cleansing properties of alcohol were the Greeks.
 They used wine along with boiled water and vinegar to cleanse wounds.
 The Greeks, specifically Hippocrates (430–377 BC), were also the first to establish the four cardinal signs of inflammation: redness, swelling, heat and pain.
 Alcohol is still in use today as a wound cleanser largely as rubbing alcohol.
 However the side effects can be skin cell death resulting in inflammation and itchiness at the site of application.